-Why did people assume an Asian woman was the nanny? - BBC News
+Why assume an Asian woman is the nanny?

 He managed to keep his composure, and his wife ushered the two young intruders out.

-The video has been viewed more than 17 million times - and delighted hundreds of thousands of people on social media.
+The video has been viewed hundreds of million times - and delighted hundreds of thousands of people on social media.

 But it didn't go unnoticed that many people - including some media outlets, had assumed that Prof Kelly's wife, Jung-a Kim, was the nanny.